April 29, 2025

 Why don't I have captions on TikTok?

-If you don’t have TikTok captions, go to Settings > Accessibility and make sure you’ve turned the captions feature on.
+If you don't see TikTok captions, go to Settings > Accessibility and make sure you've turned the captions feature on.
 When publishing a new video, go to More options, turn on the captions feature, and select the right language.
+If captions still don't appear, try updating your TikTok app to the latest version.

 Use the auto-caption feature built into TikTok's in-app editing tools to automatically create subtitles.
 Or, use a tool like Descript to fully manage your external editing and captioning process before uploading the final video to TikTok.